-Project Kalluun is a partnership between One Earth Future’s Secure Fisheries program, students and faculty of City University in Mogadishu, the UN Food and Agriculture Organization, and the Somali Ministry of Fisheries and Marine Resources to collect data on fish catch in Somali waters: what is caught, when, where, and how much?
+Project Kalluun is an effort by Secure Fisheries, students and faculty at Somali universities, and Somali ministries of fisheries to collect data on fish catch in Somali waters: what is caught, when, where, and how much?

 - Students are trained on fish identification and catch data collection, leading to jobs in the fishing industry and the Somali government